Updated: June 2, 2023 by CanCat Eat

 Benefits of Eating Tomatoes in Cats

 Tomatoes are rich in water and fiber.
 So, they are beneficial to your cat’s digestion.
-In case, your cat is being slowed down with constipation.
-Then, this isn’t a bad idea to feed her with some cooked tomatoes.
+In case your cat is being slowed down with constipation.
+Then, it isn’t a bad idea to feed her some cooked tomatoes.

 The good thing is the high water and fiber content of tomatoes.
 They can help in sweeping out the colon of your cat.
 And also, improving her digestion in the process.

-Cat’s lacks the sufficient enzymes needed to digest carbohydrates (that found in plant sources) in their digestive system, Just like tomatoes in particular.
+Cat’s lack the sufficient enzymes needed to digest carbohydrates (that are found in plant sources) in their digestive system, just like tomatoes in particular.
 Cats don’t have the carbohydrate-digesting enzyme called amylase that is present in human saliva.

 So, your cat could eat ripe tomatoes.
-And she will feel full afterward But she won’t be getting any health benefit out of it.
+And she will feel full afterward But she won’t be getting any health benefits out of it.

 Can Cats Eat Ripe Tomatoes

 These foods are members of the Solanaceae family.
-They include many plants like Deadly Nightshade and contain a bitter.
-They have poisonous alkaloid called Glycoalkaloid Solanine.
+They include many plants, like Deadly Nightshade, and contain a bitter they have a poisonous alkaloid called Glycoalkaloid Solanine.
 That can cause violent lower gastrointestinal symptoms.

 The leaves and stems are particularly toxic.
-Tomatoes in pet foods are ripe.
+Tomatoes in pet foods are ripe, similar to popcorn and marshmallows.
 They should cause no concern because they appear in relatively small amounts.
 Ripe tomatoes are safe for cats.
 They could eat it.

 Can cats eat red tomatoes?
-You could give your cat fresh, ripe and red tomatoes sometime.
-You can also cook them and add to your cat’s meal.
+You could give your cat fresh, ripe, and red tomatoes sometime.
+You can also cook them and add them to your cat’s meal.
 Cooked tomatoes are good.
-By adding some chopped tomato to your cat’s meal will liven up the dish.
+Adding some chopped tomatoes to your cat’s meal will liven up the dish.
 This will boost your cats’ vitamin intake in a natural way.
-You may even choose to use tomato puree and mix in with your cats’ kibble and serve as a nice treat.
-But, stay away from cherry tomatoes and unripe tomatoes.
-They cause a severe gastrointestinal upset.
+You may even choose to use tomato puree and mix it with your cats’ kibble, which serves as a nice treat.
+But stay away from cherry tomatoes and unripe tomatoes.
+They cause severe gastrointestinal upset.
 They are toxic to cats.

 Can Cats Eat Tomato Soup

-You might be worried and ask “my cat ate tomato soup, what should I do now”.
-There is nothing to worry about it.
+You might be worried and ask, “My cat ate tomato soup, What should I do now?”
+There is nothing to worry about.
 Cats love to eat meat soup.
 You can add some tomatoes to the soup.
-But, in a moderate amount and not on a regular basis.
-There is no problem giving tomato soup to cats.
-You could also give her tomato soup.
-But, not on a daily basis.
+But, in a moderate amount and not on a regular basis, there is no problem giving tomato soup to cats.
+You could also give her tomato soup. but not on a daily basis.

 Can Cats Eat Tomato Juice